shellytalis/policy-model-tutorial/index.md

     </body>
     </html>
 ```

-You can find our full html files in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022)
+You can find our html files in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022)
 ---

 ## About the project